Lux (Rosalía album): Promotional events

 Twenty pre-release listening parties were thrown, attended by fans who applied through Rosalía's website; eighteen took place on 5 November.
 Rosalía attended three of the listening parties: Mexico City, New York City, and Barcelona.
 Following the Mexico City party on 29 October, Rosalía travelled around the city with musical group Latin Mafia while uploading clips of the outing to social media.
 Rolling Stone subsequently published an opinion piece speculating that a collaboration between the artists is on the way.
 The New York City party on 1 November included several celebrity attendees; Vanity Fair writer Chris Murphy estimated one hundred people were at the event.
 Fans were given Lux-branded lighters before departing.
 The Barcelona party on 5 November was held at the Museu Nacional d'Art de Catalunya.
 As guests entered, Rosalía was lying still in the middle of the room, covered in a large spread of rippled white cloth.
 It was estimated that there were nine hundred attendees.
+On 30 November, Rosalía hosted another listening party in front of the Christ the Redeemer statue, in Río de Janeiro.

-In promotion of the album, Rosalía was interviewed by Zane Lowe of Apple Music, Nick Grimshaw of BBC Radio 6 Music, Lyndsey Havens of Billboard, El Paíss Xavi Sancho, Mehdi Maïzi of France Inter, Laura Snapes of The Guardian, Aureliano Tonet of Le Monde, Cristina Boscá and Dani Moreno of Anda Ya by Los 40, Magnolia Magazine, Jon Caramanica and Joe Coscarelli of Popcast by The New York Times, Nouvelle Radio Jeune, and Anamaria Sayre of NPR.
+In promotion of the album, Rosalía was interviewed by Zane Lowe of Apple Music, Nick Grimshaw of BBC Radio 6 Music, Lyndsey Havens of Billboard, El Paíss Xavi Sancho, Mehdi Maïzi of France Inter, Laura Snapes of The Guardian, Aureliano Tonet of Le Monde, Cristina Boscá and Dani Moreno of Anda Ya by Los 40, Leyre Guerrero of Radio 3, Magnolia Magazine, Mariana Enriquez for Spotify, Nicolás Occhiato and Ángela Torres of Luzu TV, Jon Caramanica and Joe Coscarelli of Popcast by The New York Times, Nouvelle Radio Jeune, and Anamaria Sayre of NPR.
+She also appeared on SubwayTakes with Kareem Rahma.
 On the day of the album's release, she performed "Reliquia" as the opening of the 2025 edition of the Los 40 Music Awards.
-Further promotional events include an interview with David Broncano of La revuelta on 10 November and an interview and performance with The Tonight Show with Jimmy Fallon on 16 November.
+Further promotional events include an interview with David Broncano of La revuelta on 10 November, an interview and performance of "La Perla" on The Tonight Show with Jimmy Fallon on 16 November, and an interview with Mario Pergolini on Otro Día Perdido on 28 November.

 Singles and music videos

 The lead single, "Berghain", was released on 27 October 2025, accompanied by a music video directed by Nicolas Méndez.
 It features lyrics in English, German, and Spanish.
 "Reliquia" was briefly released to streaming service Spotify on 4 November before being deleted the same day; Rosalía's team did not publicly address the upload and if it was an error.

+"La Perla" was sent to radio stations in Italy on 5 December 2025, as the album's second single.
+Its music video, directed by Stillz, was released on 16 December.

+"Sauvignon Blanc" was released as a digital single with a cappella and instrumental versions of the song on 11 February 2026.
+A music video directed by Noah Dillon was released the same day.